byo/bswieckidev-blog/content/post/2019-07-14-k-dag-university.md

 Once I'm done I can go to my task list.

 It shows a nice list of knowledge points - those I can jump into straight away - I've already mastered all their dependencies.
-Ok, let's jump into one and start doing my lectures and excercies.
+Ok, let's jump into one and start doing my lectures and exercises.

 Whoow, there's a surprise.
 The creator of node.js lecture has created a nice 2D map of all terms I'd have to learn in the "course" - that looks lust like maps in Super Mario, nice :)

 Next day I'm doing few lectures while commuting to my job - those are short 5-minute videos so I can easily pause at any time I want and continue later.

 Finally after few weeks there's an exam - I take a deep breath and open a web page